 Integrating elements of gamification in microlearning makes for an effective and engaging learning experience for training employees.

-Tailoring employee training programs fit to each different persons’ role and responsibility is time consuming, ineffective and perhaps impossible.
+Tailoring employee training programs to fit each different persons’ role and responsibility is time-consuming, ineffective, and perhaps impossible.
 This is where gamification for training in microlearning modules comes into play.
 Although one concept, gamification can be split into different levels, based on how much gamification is loaded into mobile learning.

 In their paper, Psychology Theories In Gamification: A Review Of Information Systems Literature, Christian Schlagenhaufer and Friedrich Alexander explored theories of gamification.
-They identified five theories which can help explain why gamification is so effective.
+They identified five theories that can help explain why gamification is so effective.

 Theory of Flow

-A flow experience is one which is simultaneously demanding and rewarding.
+A flow experience is one that is simultaneously demanding and rewarding.
 When the level of challenge matches the learner’s skill set, the task has clear goals with boundaries, and the learner receives immediate feedback, the student’s state of mind becomes very productive.
 Gamification can satisfy these three conditions.